jsirex/biome/components/butterfly/README.md

 # Butterfly

-Butterfly is the Habitat gossip protocol.
+Butterfly is the Biome gossip protocol.
 It's an implementation of SWIM+Inf+Susp for membership, and a ZeroMQ based newscast-inspired gossip protocol.